As Dorset is blessed with both countryside and coastal habitats, there are lots of opportunities for wildlife watching in the county.

 Osprey sitting on a nest near Poole Harbour in Dorset

-As part of a translocation project, Ospreys are now regularly spotted in the harbour following spending winter in Africa and successfully fledged two chicks last year.
+As part of a translocation project, Ospreys are now regularly spotted in Poole Harbour after spending winter in Africa and a breeding pair successfully fledged two chicks last year.
 White-tailed Eagles re-introduced on the nearby Isle of Wight can also be seen in the harbour as well.
 Whether you are on a birdwatching boat trip with Greenslade Pleasure Boats or standing on the shores of the RSPB Arne Nature Reserve, these magnificent birds are something to behold.
 The Birds of Poole Harbour charity have installed webcams for watching a variety of bird species, including the Ospreys.
 You can watch the webcams live and also rewind to earlier times in the day.

 One of the biggest islands in the Harbour is a safe haven for rare red squirrels.
 Brownsea Island is jointly managed by the National Trust and Dorset Wildlife Trust and can only be reached by passenger ferry from Poole.
 As well as the beautiful red squirrels, you may also see a variety of bird species and deer as well as the resident peacocks and chickens.